Giovanni Borgia, 2nd Duke of Gandía: Giovanni Borgia's character

-Giovanni was the pope's favourite son, and had great influence on his father.
-"In dealings with His Holiness you could have no better intercessor than His Lordship, because he is the eye of His Holiness Our Lord", wrote about him Carlo Canale, Vannozza's third husband in a letter on 18 March 1493.
-Gianandrea Boccaccio, the ambassador from Ferrara, had a higher opinion of Cesare than of his brother when he described the teenage sons of the pope.
-"His demeanor is much more impressive and preferable than that of his brother, the Duke of Gandia.
-He too is not lacking in good qualities", he wrote in 1493.
+As the pope's favourite son, Giovanni held great influence over his father.
+Carlo Canale, Vannozza's third husband, wrote on 18 March 1493: "In dealings with His Holiness you could have no better intercessor than His Lordship, because he is the apple of His Holiness's eye."

+Gianandrea Boccaccio, the ambassador from Ferrara, spoke more highly of Cesare Borgia than of his brother in his description of the pope's teenage sons.
+In 1493, he wrote: "His demeanor is much more impressive and preferable than that of his brother, the Duke of Gandia.
+He too is not lacking in good qualities."

-The Duke of Gandía was a handsome young man but often characterized as vain and arrogant.
-He dressed fashionably and ostentatiously.
+The Duke of Gandía was a handsome young man who dressed fashionably and ostentatiously.
 At his sister's wedding to Giovanni Sforza in June 1493 he wore a long Turkish-style cloth-of-gold robe, called turcha, its sleeves embroidered with large pearls, and expensive jewels including a chain of balas rubies and pearls.
 The dazzling attire was estimated to be worth 150,000 ducats.

 Although Giovanni was born in Italy from an Italian mother, the Borgias used the Valencian variety of the Catalan language among themselves as letters between him and his family members show.
 These letters give an insight into his personal relationships and character during the time when he lived in Spain.
-At first the young duke apparently became unhinged in this foreign environment, and his behavior caused scandal.
+At first the young duke apparently became unhinged in the foreign environment, and his behavior caused scandal.
 Directed by the pope, Cesare wrote a strongly worded letter to his younger brother: